 New to stocks?
 Confused where to begin?
 Here’s an amazing online course for beginners: ‘HOW TO PICK WINNING STOCKS?‘ This course is currently available at a discount.

-Apart from the signature characteristics discussed above, here are few key financial characteristics of blue chip companies –
+Apart from the signature characteristics discussed above, here are a few key financial characteristics of blue chip companies –

-1. Blue chip companies have a large market capitalization -As a thumb rule, the market cap of most of the blue chip companies in India is greater than Rs 20,000 Crores.
+1. Blue chip companies have a large market capitalization -As a thumb rule, the market cap of most of the blue chip companies in India is greater than Rs.
+20,000 crores.

 4. Good dividend history: Blue chip companies are known to reward decent dividends to their loyal shareholders.

-Now that you have understood the basic concept, here is the list of top 10 best blue chip companies in India.
+Now that you have understood the basic concept, here is the list of the top 10 best blue chip companies in India.
 (Disclaimer- Please note that the companies mentioned below are based on the author’s research and personal opinion.
 It should not be considered as a stock recommendation.)

 HUL is one of the largest Fast Moving Consumer Goods (FMCG) Company in India with a heritage of over 80 years.
 It is a subsidiary of Unilever, a British Dutch Company.
 HUL’s products include foods, beverages, cleaning agents, personal care products, and water purifiers.